nos3curity/Null-Hound/README.md

   --files "src/A.sol,src/B.sol,src/utils/Lib.sol"
 ```

-Notes on refinement:
-- Argument order is `graph refine <project> [NAME]`.
-Example: `./hound.py graph refine fider AuthorizationMap`.
-If you put the name first, it will be treated as the project.
-- Refinement uses the stored whitelist from the initial ingestion by default.
-Passing a new `--files` list will rebuild ingestion for that run with the new whitelist.
-- Refinement prioritizes connecting and improving existing structure.
-It minimizes new node creation and, when refining a single graph, only accepts new nodes that immediately connect to existing nodes (kept to a small number).
-For broader expansion, prefer `graph build --auto`.

-**What happens:** Hound inspects the codebase and creates specialized graphs for different aspects (e.g., access control, value flows, state management).
-Each graph contains:
-- **Nodes**: Key concepts, functions, and state variables
-- **Edges**: Relationships between components
-- **Annotations**: Observations and assumptions tied to specific code locations
-- **Code cards**: Extracted code snippets linked to graph elements

-These graphs enable Hound to reason about high-level patterns while maintaining precise code grounding.

 ### Step 3: Run the Audit

 The audit phase uses the **senior/junior pattern** with planning and investigation: